brekk/mad-notes/notes/Fundamentals/Conditionals.md

   - fundamentals
 ---
 ##### Synopsis
-- Conditionals in Madlib are designed to be logically equivalent to ternary expressions.
+- Conditionals (both `if` ...  `else` and ternary expressions) in Madlib are designed to be logically equivalent.
 They are single-expression by default, they have implicit returns and they must be complete (they cannot short-circuit).

 ## Conditionals with `if` ... `else`